-But man… typing on the iPad with those dirty fingers or always having to take of those gloves first… There’s no other way to say it.
-It’s just a pain in the ass!
+But man, typing on the iPad with those cold fingers or always having to take off those gloves first… There’s no other way to say it—it’s a pain in the ass!

 Voice-to-text solves the problem simply.

 No need to use your (dirty) fingers.
-No need to take off those nice, warm gloves.
+No need to take off those gloves.
+Just speak.

 When you open your keyboard, you’ll see a little microphone icon.

 If you cannot see the microphone icon on your displayed keyboard, you need to enable the dictation feature in your device settings.
 Go to General -> Keyboard -> and activate the Enable Dictation option.